adityagovindaraj/adityagovindaraj.github.io/now-AdityaDesktop.md

 # This document is inspired by [Derek Sivers](https://sive.rs/now).

 # Date & Location
-Updated 15th day of July, 2026, 1627 hours, from my home in Chennai, India.
+Updated 15th day of July, 2026, 1622 hours, from my home in Chennai, India.

 # Weather
 Humid as fuck.
+Hawt.

 # What I am currently reading
-Glossing over Taschen's Araki.
+Rubbish.
+And a few newsletters.
+Why do people complain so much?

 For a full list of books that changed my life, head over [here](https://adityagovindaraj.github.io/books.html)

 # What I am watching
-UpDating on YT.
-Frivolous and juvenile stuff.
+Frivolous fun and juvenile stuff on YouTube called UpDating.

 For a full list of my favourite media I've enjoyed, head over [here](https://adityagovindaraj.github.io/media.html)

 # What I am doing now?
 Preparing my taxes.
-And figuring out how to allocate my cash pile.
-Real estate?
+Figuring out how to allocate my cash pile.
+Equities?
 AIFs?
+Real Estate?
 Help me!